-The proliferation of the “Marijuana Dispensary” in this age of the legalization of Marijuana has certainly attracted the attention of many owners/lessors of commercial property.
+The proliferation of the “Marijuana Dispensary” in this age of the legalization of Marijuana in California has certainly attracted the attention of many owners/lessors of commercial property.

 The emergence of this new age following the legalization of the sale and distribution of Marijuana means new exposure for the commercial property owner in California.

 How does the Commercial Property owner/lessor/property management company prepare for the future in this new age?